Prostate Cancer ScreeningSkip to the navigation

-Screening for prostate cancer—checking for signs of the disease when there are no symptoms—is done with the digital rectal exam and the prostate-specific antigen (PSA) test.
-In the United States, about 17 out of 100 men will get prostate cancer.
-Out of these 17 men, 3 will die of prostate cancer.
-This means that 97 out of 100 men will die from something other than prostate cancer.2
+Screening for prostate cancer—checking for signs of the disease when there are no symptoms—is done with the prostate-specific antigen (PSA) test.
+In the United States, about 16 out of 100 men will get prostate cancer, but only 3 will die because of it.
+That means about 97 out of 100 men will die of something other than prostate cancer.footnote 1

 The number of deaths caused by prostate cancer has dropped over the past 20 years.
 The decrease has been linked to more cases of early diagnosis through PSA testing and to better cancer treatment.
 But it is not yet known if PSA testing actually saves lives or if the benefits of having PSA screening are worth the harms of follow-up tests and cancer treatments.

 Finding prostate cancer early leads you to some big decisions.
 Most prostate cancer grows slowly.
-And the side effects of treatment can change your quality of life—mainly not being able to have an erection (impotence) and not being able to control urination (incontinence).
+And the side effects of treatment may change your quality of life.
+It's possible that you may not be able to have an erection or control urination after surgery.
+These are important things to think about.
 If you are older with other serious health problems, these side effects may seem worse than early-stage cancer that may not grow much during your lifetime.
 But for active or younger men, treatment may help them live longer.